Matt-Jns/falco/README.md

 # Access Falco

-The Falco application is deployed as DaemonSet to work on every node on Kubernetes cluster.
+The Falco application is deployed as a DaemonSet to work on every node on Kubernetes cluster.
 To monitor security events detected by Falco run:

 ```shell